Holistic Utility Preference Learning for Listwise Alignment

-However, a \textit{mismatch} persists between evaluation metrics and optimization objectives.
-LLMs' performance is typically assessed using \textit{win rates}, which measure how often one model's responses are preferred over another's, yet current alignment methods do not directly optimize this criterion.
-This mismatch means that optimizing current loss functions \citep{liu2024lipo,song2023preference} may not necessarily lead to higher win rates or improved human preference satisfaction \citep{chen2024preference}, substantially hindering model preference alignment.
-In contrast, \citet{Pobrotyn2021NeuralNDCGDO,DBLP:journals/ir/QinLL10} have demonstrated that direct optimization of evaluation metrics is highly effective in traditional learning-to-rank tasks.
-Moreover, recent studies \citep{chen2024preference} have demonstrated a correlation between win rates and ranking accuracy, while revealing that current alignment methods achieve low ranking accuracy on standard preference datasets, but the relationship between win rates and more comprehensive metrics like NDCG remains unexplored.
-Therefore, aligning LLMs with human preferences by directly optimizing evaluation criteria and improving ranking accuracy remains a challenging task that has been scarcely explored to date.
+However, a \textit{mismatch} persists between evaluation metrics and optimization objectives in all current methods.
+Alignment quality is typically assessed using \textit{win rates}, which measure how often one model's responses are preferred over another's, yet existing alignment methods do not directly optimize this criterion.
+This mismatch means that optimizing current loss functions \cite{liu2024lipo,song2023preference} may not necessarily lead to higher win rates or improved human preference satisfaction \cite{chen2024preference}.
+While traditional learning-to-rank tasks have demonstrated that directly optimizing evaluation metrics is highly effective \cite{Pobrotyn2021NeuralNDCGDO,DBLP:journals/ir/QinLL10}, and recent studies \cite{chen2024preference} reveal correlations between win rates and ranking accuracy, current alignment methods achieve low ranking accuracy on standard datasets.
+The relationship between win rates and more comprehensive ranking metrics like NDCG remains unexplored, making direct optimization of evaluation criteria a critical yet challenging research gap.